frogbob/vue-ts-component-generator/README.md

 `vue:component generate {component}`

-Just replace {component} with your component name
+and replace {component} with your component name

 ## Path

 Since Version 0.1.6 you can set the path where your components are stored.
-For now there is a default Path for the Laravel-Environmen, but you can set it to every path you want.
+For now there is a default Path for the Laravel-Environment, but you can set it to every path you want.

 ## Naming convention